jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

   Before events:
     CF: usage_with_options_internal at parse-options.c:1081:22
     CT: Jump to external code for memset
-    CF: Jump to external code for memset
+    RF: Jump to external code for memset
-    CT: External code
   Occurrences: 12

 ProgramCallRemoved